jpreardon/good-morning-display/WORKLOG.md

 - Added a function to check that storage values are set in the browser
 - Fix setUserLocation function to properly validate endpoints
 - Use arrow functions consistently
+- Update getCurrentConditions to reject promise on fail

 ### 2020-04-19